naryou/BIO302_SPRING2023_PRACTICAL4/instructions_group_project_popgene/main_ideas.md

 ```

+For the mapping and variant calling you can look into this tutorial (https://github.com/EmilianoMora/BIO302_SPRING2023_PRACTICAL4/blob/main/instructions_group_project_popgene/mapping_variantcall.md).
+For the VCF filtering and population genetic analyses you can look in the tutorial of practical session 4 (https://github.com/EmilianoMora/BIO302_SPRING2023_PRACTICAL4/blob/main/Instructions_practical4.md).

 Key papers to read:
 ```
 - Li et al. 2016.
 Genetic architecture and evolution of the S locus supergene in Primula vulgaris.
 Nature Plants 12:1-7